LOCATION: 1,365 kms/848 mls North by North East of Rarotonga

 ART FROM THE HEART

 Any Sunday on any of the Cook Islands, you can expect to see some of the finest hats in the world, adorning the heads of women on their way to church.
-Rito (pronounced ree-toe) hats are justly prized and come out also for special occasions such as baptisms and weddings.
+Rito (pronounced ree-toe or lee-toe) hats are justly prized and come out also for special occasions such as baptisms and weddings.
 Penrhyn is the home of what islanders call "art from the heart".
 None of the patterns is written down...islanders just think of them in their heads.
 Some of the hats sell for hundreds of New Zealand dollars on Rarotonga.
 But they're also often given as gifts to honoured guests and family

 More about Islands' crafts